heavenlydawn69/learnBot/README.md

 *   Error handling around the OpenAI API interactions is minimal.
 More robust exception management should be considered, especially for production use.

-**Please replace** `"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"` with your actual OpenAI API key, typically loaded from an environment variable for security.
+**Please replace** `"Your_api_key"` with your actual OpenAI API key, typically loaded from an environment variable for security.
 Never expose your API keys in version-controlled source code.

 # learnBot Knowledge Base Documentation